 This applies to next generation lighting (compatible with OS 2.5 and later).
 To configure a Configurable Keypad:

 - 1. Add the keypad to your project tree, then identify it.
-For instructions, see "How to add devices to a project." - 2.
+For instructions, see "<a href="How to add devices to a project."
+How to add devices to a project." - 2.
 In the System Design view, select the device.
 The device's Properties tab opens.